rubygems/rfcs/text/0008-scoped-gems.md

 # Summary

-Scoped gems is a feature that allows for grouping related gems together under a specific user or organization account.
-Scoped gems are identified via their name following a specific pattern, and can be built, installed, and required the same way as existing gems today.
-Each user account has their own scope, and only that user account is permitted to register a new gem under that scope (first-time publish); Once one version is published, any owner of the gem may publish new versions.
+ Scoped gems is a feature that allows for grouping related gems together under an organization account.
+Scoped gems are identified by their name following a specific pattern of `gem@scope`.
+They can be built, installed, and required the same way as existing gems today.
+An Organization is a group of users that can own 0 or many gem scopes and 0 or many gems.
+Only the users that are part of an organization are permitted to publish a new gem under a scope that is registered to that organization (first-time publish).

 # Motivation

-There are three main motivations for supporting scoped gems:
+There are three main motivations for supporting scoped gems and organizations:

-1. Widen the availability of gem names.
-Many users may want to publish a Configuration gem, but the name configuration has already been reserved.
-With scoped gems, each user can have their own configuration gem in their own scope.
-2. Reduce customer confusion for tools and services spanning multiple gems.
-It is not uncommon for an organization to distribute many packages, such as Rails with the ActiveX packages, AWS with SDK clients, etc. Scoped gems are a good way to signal official packages for organizations.
+1. Reduce customer confusion for tools and services spanning multiple gems.
+It is not uncommon for an organization to distribute many packages, such as Rails with the ActiveX packages, AWS with SDK clients, Ruby standard library gems, Azure SDKs, etc. Scoped gems are a good way to signal official packages from organizations.
-3. Help reduce [typo-squatting](https://blog.reversinglabs.com/blog/mining-for-malicious-ruby-gems) with malicious code.
-Scoped gems are also susceptible to typos, however, gems published under a scope are verified to be owned by that user.
+2. Help reduce [typo-squatting](https://blog.reversinglabs.com/blog/mining-for-malicious-ruby-gems) with malicious code.
+Scoped gems are also susceptible to typos, however, gems published under a scope are verified to be owned by that organization.
+3. An organization allows for a better gem owner permissions model.
+Gems owned by the same company or organization currently need to manage users for each gem.
+Users and gem owners can now be part of a single entity, and that entity can be the owner of the gem.

 # Guide-level explanation

+## Scoped gems

-A scoped gem is any gem that is named following the pattern `gem@scope`, where “gem” is the name of the gem, and “scope” is the user’s scope (username or organization account).
+A scoped gem is any gem that is named following the pattern `gem@scope`, where “gem” is the name of the gem, and “scope” is an organization's reserved gem scope.
+Gem scopes are globally unique across all organizations.

-As an example, consider a scoped gem called `hola@mullermp.gemspec`.
+As an example, consider a scoped gem defined as `hola@mullermp.gemspec`.
 Note that both the gemspec’s `name` and the required file `lib/hola@mullermp.rb` follows the `gem@scope` pattern:

 ```
 Gem::Specification.new do |s|